Jennie Denney, AMFT | Therapist in San Clemente, CA

 • Relational & Attachment-Informed Work

-We explore how your early and current relationships shape your patterns, reactions, and roles.
+We explore how early and current relationships shape anxiety, relationship patterns, self-worth, and the ways you move through the world.

 • Trauma-Informed EMDR